 its dependencies are installed, such as

 JDK.
-Currently, EDAS supports JDK 1.7 and JDK 1.8, and therefore command-line parameters
+EDAS supports JDK 1.7 and JDK 1.8.
+Therefore, command-line parameters are provided

 During initial installation, both JDKs are downloaded and initialized.
-If the corresponding version of JDK has already been installed on the target EDAS Agent, the JDK will not be reinstalled.
+If the corresponding version of JDK has been installed on EDAS Agent, the JDK will not be reinstalled.
 Otherwise, the system will uninstall the previous version and then download the corresponding version to install.

 - If the execution parameters contain the

 -forceoption, all the components including the JDK will be uninstalled and reinstalled.